A Tutorial On Autonomous Vehicle Steering Controller Design, Simulation and Implementation: Vehicle Models

 \subsection{Dynamic Models}

-We briefly introduced the tire side-slip angle that generate lateral and longitudinal tire forces at the beginning.
-Tire slip-angle cannot be neglected after some point, thereby appears in the motion equations.
-The tire forces are expressed as a function of the tire deflection.
-At these conditions, the kinematic relations are no longer valid for Ackermann steering geometry (left figure in \ref{fig:ackermann}).
+We briefly introduced the tire sideslip angle that generates lateral and longitudinal tire forces in the previous section.
+Tire slip angle cannot be neglected after after some velocity values.
+These forces are expressed as a function of the tire deflection.
+At these conditions, the kinematic relations are no longer valid for Ackermann steering geometry (left Figure in \ref{fig:ackermann}).

 In Fig. (\ref{fig:ackermann}), the Ackerman steering geometry is depicted on the right.
-The steering angle agrees with the curvature equation in which the tangent of the steering angle is equal to the ratio of the length of the vehicle and the radius of curvature.
+The steering angle agrees with the curvature, which can be formulated using a trigonometric relationship.
+The tangent of the steering angle is equal to the ratio of the length of the vehicle and the radius of curvature.

-In derivation of the lateral vehicle dynamics equations, the common approach is to use single track model (Figure \ref{fig:singletrack}).
-In this approach, the four wheel model is lumped into the two wheel single track structure \cite{rajamani2011vehicle}.
+In the derivation of the lateral vehicle dynamics equations, the common approach uses a single-track model (Figure \ref{fig:singletrack}).
+In this approach, the four-wheel model is lumped into the two-wheel single track structure \cite{rajamani2011vehicle}.

-The following assumptions are made in derivation of the single track model: \begin{itemize} \item side-slip angles are small for linearization \item tires operate at the linear region in which the slope of tire slip-angle and lateral force curve is constant \item the road surface and tire friction coefficient $\mu$ is constant (we omit friction coefficient by taking $\mu=1$) \item the vehicle travels at a constant longitudinal speed. \end{itemize}
+We made the following assumptions in derivation of the single-track model: \begin{itemize} \item Side slip and steering angles are small for linearization, \item tires operate at the linear region in which the slope of tire slip angle and lateral force curve is constant, \item the road surface and tire friction coefficient $\mu$ is constant (we omit friction coefficient by taking $\mu=1$), \item the vehicle travels at a constant longitudinal speed. \end{itemize}

-The net lateral force acting at the center of gravity of the vehicle in the body coordinate system is written for the Newton's second law of motion as;
+The net lateral force acting at the centre of gravity of the vehicle in the body coordinate system is written using Newton's second law of motion ;

-where $C_{\alpha_f}, \: C_{\alpha_f}$ are the cornering stiffness of the front and rear tires for per angle deviation in radian and $\beta$ is the side slip angle of the vehicle at the Center of Gravity (CoG).
-The side slip angle of the vehicle at the front and rear axle centers $(\beta_f, \: \beta_r)$ are computed from the kinematic velocity relationships and given as;
+where $C_{\alpha_f}, \: C_{\alpha_f}$ are the cornering stiffness of the front and rear tires for per angle deviation in radian and $\beta$ is the sideslip angle of the vehicle at the Center of Gravity (CoG).
+The sideslip angles of the vehicle at the front and rear axle centres $(\beta_f, \: \beta_r)$ are computed from the kinematic velocity relationships and given as;

 Substituting these identities in the lateral force balance equation (\ref{eq:8}) yields the lateral motion differential equation;